NYC’s first-ever Japanese heritage parade set for next month

 Organizers initially aimed to coincide with the Tokyo Olympics in 2020, but the virus postponed their plans.

-“That creates big momentum to make it better, to celebrate the recovery from the pandemic, as well as appreciation from the Japanese community to the city of New York,” Ambassador Mikio Mori, the Japanese consul general in New York, said at a press preview Wednesday.
+“That creates big momentum to make it better, to celebrate the recovery from the pandemic, as well as appreciation from the Japanese community to the city of New York,” Ambassador Mikio Mori, the Japanese consul-general in New York, said at a press preview Wednesday.

 The parade stands to boost visibility for the New York metropolitan area’s Japanese and Japanese American community.
 At roughly 56,000, the New York area has the nation’s fourth-largest Japanese population, behind those of Honolulu, Los Angeles and San Francisco, according to a Pew Research Center analysis of Census Bureau data.